deib-polimi/modaclouds-history-db/doc/user-manual.md

 ## What to configure

 * Queue URL: the endpoint to the queue (tipically a RabbitMQ queue)
-* KB URL: the endpoint to the Knowledge Base (tipically a Fuseki datastore)
+* DB URL: the endpoint to the database (tipically a Fuseki datastore)
 * Listener port: the port on which the listener will wait for messages.

 ## How to configure